Body lengths in millimetres - Queen 16 - 19,

 The Vespula vulgaris queen above and below is 16 - 19 mm long.
 The nest is started by the queen, and is about the size of a walnut. and contains 10 - 12 hexagonal cells.
 The queen then lays an egg in each cell.
 The cells point downwards, but the egg is partially stuck to the side, so it does not fall out.
 It takes about 4 -5 weeks from the queen starting the nest to the first workers emerging.
 Once the first workers emerge they take over nearly all the work formerly carried out by the queen, who can now devote herself to laying eggs.
 On average each cell is used twice.

 Above you can see a close up of a queen's head showing the 3 simple eyes or ocelli.
+And below her powerful jaws perfect for crushing up insects to feed the grubs and for scraping slivers of dead wood to mix with saliva to construct the nest.

 Body lengths in mm Q 17 - 20,